-Oldham is a large town in Greater Manchester with a population of just over 100,000.
+Oldham is a large town in Greater Manchester.
 Situated in the Pennine hills, 7 miles northeast of Manchester, it owes much of its legacy to the textile industry.
 During the Industrial Revolution it was the most productive cotton spinning town in the world.

 Hotels and places to stay in and around Oldham include:

 - The Victoria Hotel Manchester

 Gallery Oldham is the town’s public art gallery.
 It hosts a busy programme of exhibitions, workshops, and events.
 Admission is free and the gallery is open every day of the week.
 The impressive building also houses the Oldham Tourist Information Centre.

 Alexandra Park is a magnificent park on the outskirts of the town centre, created to provide work during the Lancashire Cotton Famine in the 1860s.
 It boasts extensive recreational facilities and some interesting historical features.

 Oldham Athletic FC is the town’s professional football club.
 They play their home fixtures at Boundary Park, one mile north of the town centre.

 Spindles Town Square Shopping Centre is a large mall in Oldham town centre with over 80 shops including major high street names such as Debenhams, Boots, Waterstone’s, WHSmith, H&M, Next, Peacocks, Republic, River Island, Argos, and Topman.